danadascalescu00/MultimodalOpinionAnalysis/README.md

 ## 4. Conclusions

-The experiments showed that the visual information can consolidate the textual information from the multimodal data, and the correlation between the two components can improve the performance obtained in the opinion analysis task.
+Experiments demonstrated that visual information can integrate textual information from multimodal data, and that the correlation between the two components can enhance performance in opinion analysis tasks.
-At the same time, we can conclude that in trying to solve complex problems such as opinion analysis, choosing pre-trained models and using components from already defined network architectures can be very useful.
+At the same time, we can conclude that choosing pre-trained models and utilising components from already defined network architectures through transfer learning can be highly valuable when attempting to address complex problems such as opinion analysis.

 ## 5. References
   <a id="1">[1]</a> Jacob Devlin et al. BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.